threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_wikideploy.md

 ### Publish Wiki

 Now that you have a network in place.
-We can now publish our wiki.
+We could now publish our wiki.
 To do so we will use the `Publisher` Chat flow

 To start the wizard click the left menu Publisher